schoolsbycounty

 AI-Generated Content Disclosure

-SchoolsByCounty uses artificial intelligence to generate narrative descriptions on state summary pages.
+SchoolsByCounty uses artificial intelligence to generate narrative descriptions on selected state and county pages.
 These narratives are produced by the Claude AI model (Anthropic) using structured government data as input.
 The AI does not fabricate data points — all statistics referenced in narratives come directly from the underlying NCES and Census datasets.

 Specifically, AI-generated content appears in: